-If you want a guitar that buzzes, then skip this section, otherwise grab one of our Shielding Kits and shield the pickup cavities, switch, volume and tone control cavities as desired.
-This will help minimise any "hum" or signal interference from your guitar and your surroundings.
-Again, consult the forum for further instructions and hints on properly shielding your instrument.
+If you want a guitar that buzzes, skip this section, otherwise grab one of our Shielding Kits and shielding the pickup cavities, switch, volume and tone control cavities as applicable.
+This will eliminate poor grounding or any interference from your guitar.
+Again consult the forum for further instructions and hints on properly shielding your instrument.

 Now it's time to wire up those pickups.
-Wiring diagrams and Videos to assist you can be found under the "Guides" section on our Website.
+Wiring diagrams and Video's to assist you can be found under the "Guides" section on our Website.
 These wiring diagrams represent one way of wiring up your guitar.
 There are many variants which you can explore on the internet should you wish to 'coil-split', change phase or use Push-Pull Pots or Blend Pots on your guitar.